fbpixel

 Specialized schools can also be very expensive and cost-prohibitive to many families.
 While some government funding may be available, not all students may qualify for this type of funding and not all schools will accept it.

-Starting Your Child with an Online Disabilities Program
+Switching Your Child to an Online Disabilities School